surabhi583/Blogs_UI/README.md

 ## Functionality overview

-The example application is a Technical article blogging site (i.e. a Medium.com clone) called "SVM Projects".
+The example application is a Technical article blogging site called "SVM Projects".
 It uses a custom API for all requests, including authentication.
 **General functionality:**

 - Authenticate users via JWT (login/signup pages + logout button on settings page)